raghulS2004/Ex_7_List-View/README.md

 /*
 Program to print the list of item.

-Developed by: Arya Baisakhiya
+Developed by: Raghul S

-Registeration Number : 212222040019
+Registeration Number : 212222040127
 */

 ## activity_main.xml: